sketchfab/unreal-plugin/README.md

 ## Installation

-1. Open the Unreal Editor
+1. Open the Unreal Editor.
-1. Choose New Project
+1. Choose New Project.
 1. Choose one of the example project types, such as "First Person".
 You can use either BluePrint or C++, it does not matter.
-1. Choose the location and name of your project
+1. Choose the location and name of your project.
 1. Press Create Project.
-1. On your computer go to the location when your project was created
+1. On your computer go to the location where your project was created.
 1. In your project folder create a new folder called "Plugins".
-1. Download this unreal-exporter project form github and extract into this folder
+1. Download this unreal-exporter project form github and extract into this folder.
-1. You should now have a folder structure which looks something like "MyProject/Plugins/unreal-exporter/..."
+1. You should now have a folder structure which looks something like "MyProject/Plugins/unreal-exporter/...".
-1. Shut down the Unreal Editor if its still running
+1. Shut down the Unreal Editor if its still running.
 1. Double click the MyProject.uproject file to run Unreal Editor again. ("MyProject/MyProject.uproject")

 ## How To Import A GLTF File